 All the life experiences following her award of the Thyne Reid Scholarship in 1946 - travelling to England by ship, associating in London with students and lecturers of different backgrounds and political ideals - provided Joan with more food for thought.
 Joan attended an advanced course in child development for teachers of young children at the Child Development Department of the Institute of Education, University of London, a course founded in 1933 by Susan Isaacs, an important early name in the history of early childhood theory and practice.
 Isaacs was a member of the British Psychoanalytical Society, and the course content was heavily influenced by prominent theorists of a psychoanalytic bent, some of whom lectured at the Institute.
-Attendance at lectures - which meant listening to guest lecturers such as Donald Winnicott and John Bowlby, two of the most important theorists in the history of child development theory and research - stimulated loan to appreciate the values of interpreting the behaviour of children from different theoretical points of view.
+Attendance at lectures - which meant listening to guest lecturers such as Donald Winnicott and John Bowlby, two of the most important theorists in the history of child development theory and research - stimulated Joan to appreciate the values of interpreting the behaviour of children from different theoretical points of view.
 The educational theories of A.S.
-Neill, which emphasised the concept of freedom in schools and respect for children's capacity to use this freedom constructively, were to influence the practices loan implemented and later promoted in long day care centres back in Australia.
+Neill, which emphasised the concept of freedom in schools and respect for children's capacity to use this freedom constructively, were to influence the practices Joan implemented and later promoted in long day care centres back in Australia.
 She was also introduced to Jean Piaget's theories on the intellectual development of young children.
-She would bring to c.1960 Learning to tie shoelaces, Melanie Alexander Training College.
+She would bring to bear all these theoretical perspectives when analysing possible meanings of children's behaviour and planning activities to further their development, in her subsequent career running the College.